 One thing to keep in mind is that over-steeping your rooibos tea will turn it astringent.
 It is not as susceptible to this as a lighter green tea or a white tea but it is something you need to watch for when you steep this herbal tea.

 The lower tannin count in rooibos tea makes over steeping much more difficult.
-Green tea is particularily succeptiple to over steeping and even burining your tea if the water is too hot and you steep for too long.
+Green tea is particularly susceptible to over steeping and even burning your tea if the water is too hot and you steep for too long.

 In some cases, a delicate green tea can turn very astringent after only a minute or so steep.
 Fortunately, rooibos tea is much more hardy, like many other herbal teas, and not as readily ruined by a long steep time.